chrisnguyenhi/chrisnguyenhi.github.io/essays/hi.md

 <img class="ui medium left floated image" src="../images/headshot.jpg">

 Hi!
 My name is Christopher Nguyen from Honolulu, Hawaii.
-In my senior year of high school, I created a computer application to impress a girl at a science fair and now I am a Computer Science major!
+In my senior year of high school, I taught myself how to code because I needed a project to impress a girl at a science fair and now I am a Computer Science major!
 I am currently a third-year student at the University of Hawaii at Manoa majoring in Computer Science with a minor in Business Administration.
 I identify myself as a teacher at heart, driven, and culturally-minded.